 Coolant must not come into contact with the skin, eyes, or clothing.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
-If coolant is swallowed, contact a physician immediately.
+If fuel is swallowed, contact a physician immediately.
 Change clothing that is contaminated with coolant.
 Keep coolant out of reach of children.

-The engine is cold.
+The motor is cold.

 - Stand the motorcycle upright on a horizontal surface.

 - Remove the cap of the compensating tank 1.

-- Check the coolant antifreeze.
+- Check the antifreeze in the coolant.

-- " If the coolant antifreeze does not meet specifications: - Correct the coolant antifreeze. - Check the coolant level in the compensating tank.
+- " If the antifreeze in the coolant does not match the specified value: - Correct the antifreeze in the coolant. - Check the coolant level in the compensating tank.